 Stage 2 - Human Review

 No matter the application, Basic, Standard, or Enhanced, one of our experts will double-check to ensure the information is correct.
 Whilst our system spots 95% of errors, others may not be so obvious, and can only be discovered by someone with years of experience.
 Of course, any errors found are rectified, or if needed, we will ask the applicant for further clarification.

 Once one of our countersignatories is happy, they will sign it off and send it to the Disclosure and Barring Service (DBS).

-All this is done to ensure your money, or time, isn't wasted.
-If the DBS reject an application due to false information/errors, it is highly unlikely you will get your money returned.
+All this is done to ensure your money, or time isn't wasted.
+If the DBS rejects an application due to false information/errors, it is highly unlikely you will get your money returned.